kyle161616/challenger/README.md

 module 1 challenge
 ## Main mission was to make the html code semantic format.

-acomplished the mission by cutting out almost all the Div tags and replaced them with unique readable tags such as section or article or header.
+acomplished the mission by cutting out almost all the Div tags and replaced them with unique readable tags such as section or article or header and footer.

 ### side mission was to make acessable code